The Ultimate Guide to

 Note that FedRAMP does not supersede local or regional laws, government regulations, or other legal requirements.

-When creating the baseline for FedRAMP, the JAB used the NIST SP 800-53 catalog of controls with certain modifications for the unique risks for cloud computing environments.
-It’s likely that many controls existing already in your organization will satisfy controls in the FedRAMP templates.
+When creating the baseline for FedRAMP, the Joint Authorization Board (JAB), in cooperation with the Office of Management and Budget (OMB), used the NIST SP 800-53 catalog of controls with certain modifications for the unique risks for cloud computing environments.
+The FedRAMP Program Management Office (PMO) maintains and updates the baseline security controls, documentation, and templates.
+It’s likely that many controls already in your organization will satisfy controls in the FedRAMP templates.
 Some controls might require you to implement new tools, while others will need changes to be made in existing systems.
 For a full list of requirements and controls, you can download the Security Controls Baseline.
 It’s important to remember that the baseline is the minimum you’ll need to do, and the agency you work with might require additional requirements above the baseline.

-FedRAMP categorizes Cloud Service Providers into three security impact levels, and each has different security control requirements.
+FedRAMP categorizes Cloud Service Providers into four security impact levels, and each has different security control requirements.

 Low Impact